Category Archives: Dark Comedy Films

 Along with Reitman and Cody is a terrific performance by Charlize Theron who rightfully should have received an Oscar nomination.
 This is tough to achieve with a comedy performance and she had to settle for a Golden Globe nomination instead.

 Just looking at the movie poster for Young Adult reveals a lot about her character.
-With an annoyed and flabbergasted look, wearing pajamas, she immediately gives off the vibe of slovenly, fed up, and looking for a fight.
+With an annoyed and flabbergasted look, wearing pajamas, she immediately gives off the vibe of being slovenly, fed up, and looking for a fight.

-Theron is great at playing take no prisoners, tough characters with a bit of edge and a no-bullshit attitude.
+Theron is great at playing take-no-prisoners, tough characters with a bit of edge and a no-bullshit attitude.

 Mavis Gary (Theron) is a successful but frustrated writer of teen literature who realizes that her high school sweetheart Buddy Slade (Patrick Wilson) has just become a father with his wife Beth (Elizabeth Reaser).